Certain configuration of SmartGit has to be done by VM options, in files called

 Use the Windows environment variable

-SMARTGIT_JAVA_HOME to tell SmartGit which JRE to use.
-In case of using a 64-Bit JRE, you will have to run SmartGit using
+SMARTGIT_JAVA_HOME to tell SmartGit which 64-bit JRE to use.

-To tell SmartGit to use the 64-Bit JRE located at in
+To tell SmartGit to use the Java 8 JRE located at in

 The memory limit (also known as maximum heap size) specifies how much RAM the SmartGit process is allowed to use.
 The memory limit can be configured by the VM option